joeldmyers/next-deep-dive/README.md

 #### Catch-all routes:

 Name a file like notes/[...param].js and it will catch all the params in the URL, if we want to have multiple params in the URL.

+You can also do an optional catch-all, like [[...params]].js.
+It includes the parent object as well.

+#### Non-Pages

+What about components that we want to reuse, like a button component?
+We typically create a `src` folder in root, and then `components` in src.